 SolSmart awards cities, counties, and regional organizations points using objective criteria for removing obstacles to solar energy development.
 Communities that receive sufficient points are designated SolSmart Gold, Silver, or Bronze.

 The SolSmart Designation Criteria is organized into five categories – two Foundation Categories and three Special Focus Categories.
 Below you will find a summary of the five categories and the number of credits and available points in each category.
+Read the SolSmart Program Guide to find detailed information on each of the credits and examples from communities that achieved them.

 Special Focus Categories